Free Classroom Resources

 The full length of the film is 90-minutes.
 The film can be shown with a group, assigned to students to watch on their own time, or in the classroom across 2-3 class periods.

 Given the nationwide move to distance learning as we navigate the COVID-19 pandemic, sending your students a link is an easy way to prepare a virtual assignment.
-Here is a simple Educator Guide that includes discussion questions, writing prompts, and research questions appropriate for high school and college-aged learners.
+Currently, we offer a simple Educator Guide that includes discussion questions, writing prompts, and research questions appropriate for high school and college-aged learners.
+Our friends at the Biology Corner website have also created an accompanying worksheet.

 Sign up for a free educational license of Jim Allison: Breakthrough to screen with your high school or college students and receive a copy of the forthcoming toolkit featuring discussion questions, lesson plans, and more.